 3 months: Training at CICD in England

-2 months: Action Period at an environmental project (in UK or Europe)
+2 months: Action Period at an environmental project in Europe

-1 month: Conclusion and Call to Action (in UK or Europe)
+1 month: Conclusion and Call to Action in Europe

 The first part of the course is based here at our college in East Yorkshire.

 Here you join an international team of younger or more mature people, preparing to go to volunteer in an environmental project.
 The preparations are both theoretical and practical.
 The studies include Climate Change, Environment Sustainability, The 9 Planetary Boundaries, Planet Protection, Organic Garden Farming and much more.

 All the way through this programme you will be encouraged to debate and formulate your own conclusions on topics like War and Peace, Europe’s situation (past and present), Industrial Food production and regional environmental issues.
 At the end of your 3 months preparation period, your team & your teacher embark by bus towards the Environmental project where you will volunteer during Period 2.

 The journey starts with a 3 weeks Action Research period.
 This period is to get to know and understand much more about the reality in different parts of Europe, the effects of the climate crisis, and what actions people are taking to protect our planet ….. and how we can move forward and work together to be ready for the future.

 2 months Action Period in an Environmental project

 After the three months training, once you are equipped with all the knowledge needed, you will embark on the next stage of the journey.
 Your team will join the work in an environmental project.
 You will be welcomed and introduced, ready to get to work together with your new partners on the main tasks at the project.